🎁 Free Shipping on ALL Orders over $50 (U.S. ONLY)

 There are quite a few things we’ve already mentioned above, but here are just a few tips for successfully wearing eye makeup when you have dry, sensitive eyes.
 First of all, sharpen your eyeliner pencils with each use to remove the outer shell.
 This will provide a clean pencil each time.

 Replace your moist cosmetics monthly, including concealers, mascara, and eyeliner (among others).
-In addition to this, make sure to replace all makeup whenever you’re sick, have conjunctivitis, or have an eye infection.
+In addition to this, make sure to replace all makeup whenever you’re sick or have an eye infection.
 Thoroughly remove all makeup nightly, and be careful what you use.
 Removing makeup with soap and water can cause more eyelash dropout, so use a safe cleanser such as an oil-based one with minimal ingredients.

 Lastly, regularly clean your makeup brushes.
 If you’re consistently using them and never wash them, they can become contaminated very easily.
 You can simply wash them with a mild soap and water, or spray them with hypochlorous acid, and then let them dry completely before using.

 Keep in mind that it’s still important to read labels on every cosmetic you purchase.
-Although the companies below are following European standards and labeling for sensitive eyes, this only ensures that there is science behind their makeup and the ocular surface.
+Although the companies below are following healthier standards and more transparent labeling for sensitive eyes, this only ensures that there is science behind their makeup and the ocular surface.
 Just because something is organic and natural doesn’t mean it’s completely eye friendly, so follow the recommendations above when looking at your cosmetics.

 ÈyesAreTheStory.com is a great resource for clinically-tested formulas that were created through the lens of your eyes.
 This company has blacklisted toxic ingredients found in mainstream cosmetics and skincare.
 They not only embrace the safe beauty movement, but they're leading a new conversation about optimal eye protection and endocrine health, informed by a science-based platform.
 We love them because they develop highly effective products to bring out your boldest beauty without asking you to pay the ultimate price: your health.
 Click here to check out their mascara.